leozhangcs/leozhangcs.github.io/_pages/CFP/AI-HDR-Adv.md

 ## **PhD Student Positions Available in Trustworthy AI**
 ### **Stipend AU$ 38K per Year (Tax-Free) & Tuition Waiver**

 Starting 2025, PhD student positions are available to join my research team at Griffith University.
-We are seeking **self-motivated** and **hardworking** PhD students to work on cutting-edge topics in the field of **Trustworthy AI** and Foundation Model Security.
+We are seeking **self-motivated** and **hardworking** PhD students to work on cutting-edge topics in the field of **Trustworthy AI and Foundation Model Security**.

 ### **Research Areas**
 PhD positions are available in the following areas: